Nissequogue River State Park: History

 The north entrance at St. Johnland Road and Kings Park Boulevard.

 Nissequogue River State Park was first established in 2000 on a 153 acre portion of the former Kings Park Psychiatric Center property, which was closed in 1996.
 The remainder of the hospital's property remained available to development at that time.

 In 2007, an additional 368 acre of former hospital property were added to Nissequogue River State Park.
 At the time of the transfer, 90 acre of the property that included the hospital's former buildings remained to be cleaned up and redeveloped, however plans called for development to be consistent with the surrounding parkland.

 On May 17, 2010 New York State closed this park along with 55 other state parks due to budget cuts.
 However, the state reversed their decision on Nissequogue, and reopened the park on May 28, following passage of an $11 million deal in the state senate.

 Demolition of 18 former hospital buildings, as well as the hospital's large smokestack, took place in 2013.
 A second round of demolitions was scheduled for 2016.
+In November 2023, the New York State Office of Parks, Recreation and Historic Preservation adopted a long-term master plan for the park.
+The plan calls for additional removal and rehabilitation of former hospital buildings, expansion of recreational facilities and trails, and protection of natural resources.
+Proposed projects include restoration of York Hall as a performance and event space, universally accessible playgrounds and dog runs, a concession area in the former firehouse, and a farmers' market in a former laundry building.

 Park description

 Recreational opportunities at the park include soccer, bird watching, fishing, canoeing/kayaking, hiking, biking, and guided tours.
 The park also includes a marina with seasonal boat slips.

 A bird conservation area has been established at the park, with the primary purpose of protecting overwintering locations for waterfowl and migratory birds.
 The conservation area particularly aims to protect feeding and roosting habitat for wading birds such as egrets and herons.
+The park contains more than a mile of shoreline where the Nissequogue River meets Smithtown Bay and Long Island Sound.
+The river contains one of the largest coastal wetland systems on Long Island's North Shore, and portions of it are designated by New York State as a Scenic and Recreational River.